racecn/racecn/README.md

 ### Hi there 👋 I'm Nathan Race.
 ## A Computer Science student at Wayne State University in Detroit, MI.

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on [AIOS](https://github.com/AllInOpenSource/All-In/blob/main/README.md) (All In For Students 2023) \
 - 🌱 I’m currently learning Data Structures with C++ :triangular_ruler: as well as Calculus and Physics courses.
 - :books: Recently I have been spending a lot of freetime reading!
 - 📫 How to reach me: Email: racecn@gmail.com